tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 The event log is shared among all subscribers to the node.

-> **Open question:** Should events persist across node restarts?
+> **Discussion point:** Should events persist across node restarts?
 >
-> The current event API does not persist events.
-Some events may be _indexed_,
+> The current event API does not persist events across restarts, so this new
-> but the node does not keep a complete record: Only BeginBlock and EndBlock
-> events are passed to the indexer, if an indexer is configured at all.
->
-> The initial implementation will not persist events across restarts.

-> **Open question:** The node already stores some event data persistently,
-> notably the events that correspond with block updates.
-I'm not sure whether
-> it persists other intermediate events, but I think it does not.
-The event log
-> could be combined with other storage (e.g., reuse the database shared by the
+> design does not either.
+Note, however, that we may "spill" older event data
+> to disk as a way of controlling memory use.
+Such usage is ephemeral, however,
-> blockstore and statestore).
-Unless we need events to persist, however, it is
+> and does not need to be tracked as node data (e.g., it could be temp files).
-> simpler, easier, and faster to buffer in memory.

 ### Query API